 Scalping has always presupposed incredible tension, maximum concentration, and iron self-control.
 Yes, in due time, it really allowed some traders to quickly grow their account equity and become stars of trading.
 Unfortunately, now the situation has changed.
 Here’s what I think about scalping on Forex:

 - There are no Depth of Market requests in forex that display the pending orders of all the market participants.
 Since forex is an over-the-counter market which does not have a central link, it is not technically possible to combine all the requests.
 The MT5 terminal does have a similar tool, but unfortunately, only your broker’s requests or the requests from a group of brokers can be displayed there.
 This volume is a drop in the ocean; it is not at all a representative sample that can be used in an analysis.

 - Short-term movements on almost any trading instrument are poorly analyzed and that’s why so many traders are losing money on binary options, about which I will have a separate lesson.
 Most of the time, there is noise in the market. the majority of successful traders switch to more medium-term trades.
 I will talk about this in more detail at the end of this level of my course.

-- When you make a lot of small deals, the total amount of spreads can exceed the amount of your profit.
-Remember that, in each forex deal, you have to take away several points from the profit that go to the broker as a commission for opening and closing a position.
+- When you make a lot of small trades, the total amount of spreads can exceed the amount of your profit.
+Remember that, in each trade, you have to take away several points from the profit that go to the broker as a commission for opening and closing a position.
 Recall the risk management lesson where we studied the detailed report from the MT4 platform.
 If the average profit per transaction is 5 points and the spread is 3-4 points, can this be called a successful strategy?
 I believe not.

 - Scalping has died at the moment of development of the automated trade and the creation of HFT algorithms.